Where to Try Vegan German Food in Berlin

 Curry 61

-Curry 61 is my go to for vegan Currywurst in Berlin.
-Currywurst is about as local and German as it gets in Berlin; this particular dish came to be in 1949.
-Berlin housewife Herta Heuwer traded British soldiers alcohol for ketchup then proceeded to create a dish that is still quite popular today for its simplicity, affordability, and protein content.
+Currywurst is about as local and German as it gets in Berlin, this particular dish came to be in 1949.
+Berlin housewife Herta Heuwer traded British soldiers alcohol for ketchup, Worcestershire sauce, and curry powder, then proceeded to create a dish that is still quite popular today for its simplicity, affordability, and protein content.
 A dash of curry flavor doesn’t hurt either.

 You’ll find classic and plant-based options at Curry 61.
 I recommend ordering their Vegan Currywurst, which consists of a seitan and tofu sausage sliced and topped with homemade curry ketchup sauce.
 For the full experience be sure to order it with fries and vegan mayo.